Digita1Panda/Digita1Panda/README.md

 📜 Currently, I am trying to level up my JavaScript, React.js and eventually learn Typescript.
 Then move on to learning some backend like MongoDB and become a full stack developer.

-📜 As a software developer my vision is to create and contribute to projects making a difference in the tech industry and also to to make a positive impact to society.
+📜 As a software developer my vision is to create and contribute to projects making a difference in the tech industry and also to make a positive impact to society.

 📜 I am currently working on #30NitesOfCode challenge on Codédex.
 The challenges are fun and I am looking forward to building some fun projects.